-Length and age composition data were not used directly in the assessment because catch-at-length and catch-at age information is not collected for sharks.
+Length and age composition data were not used directly in the assessment because catch-atlength and catch-at age information is not collected for sharks.
 However, length-frequency information from animals caught in scientific observer programs, recreational fishery surveys, and various fishery-independent surveys were used to generate age-frequency distributions through age-length keys (Figure 2.1).
 Although the simplest way to obtain an age-frequency distribution from a length-frequency distribution is to back-transform length into age through a growth curve (von Bertalanffy or other), this approach has multiple biases, among them that 1) any observed length $> L{\infty}$ must be eliminated or arbitrarily assigned to older ages and 2) when an observed length approaches L{∞} , it is mathematically allocated to ages above those attainable by aged fish within the stock (yielding in some cases unreasonably old ages).
 The next way to obtain an age-frequency distribution from a length-frequency distribution is an age-length key, an approach that also has biases and whose main assumption is that age can be estimated from length using information contained in a previously aged sample from the population.
+The method of construction of the age-length key and its application to obtain ages from lengths are presented in Appendix 1.
 The AP decided that age frequencies be estimated using an age-length key and recommended that other approaches (e.g., age slicing, stochastic age-frequency estimation using the VBGF [Bartoo and Parker 1983] or probabilistic methods [Goodyear 1997]) be investigated in the future, although some of these methods may require more information that may not be available.

 The age-frequency distributions produced were then used to estimate selectivity curves externally to the stock assessment model.
 The derivation of selectivities from age-frequency distributions was done under the following assumptions.
 With only M operating, one would expect an age-frequency histogram to decline with age.
 However, with both M and F operating, what is observed instead is an increase in the age frequency that reflects the increase in selectivity with age up to a "fully selected" age.
 Beyond the "fully selected" age, all subsequent ages are expected to consistently decline because they all experience the same F and M (approximately).
 The fully selected age is thus determined by looking at the age-frequency distribution and identifying the "fulcrum" age class, where younger ages show an increasing frequency and all subsequent ages decrease in frequency.
-The specific algorithm for deriving selectivities is in Appendix 1.
-Based on the above the following selectivity curves were fitted statistically or by eye (to accommodate AP member's beliefs of the selectivity of a particular gear type) to each CPUE series:
+The specific algorithm for deriving selectivities is in Appendix 2.
+Based on the above the following selectivity curves were fitted statistically or by eye (to accommodate AP members beliefs of the selectivity of a particular gear type) to each CPUE series: